Amateur radio

-Amateur radio, also known as ham radio, is the use of the radio frequency spectrum for purposes of non-commercial exchange of messages, wireless experimentation, self-training, private recreation, radiosport, contesting, and emergency communications.
-The term "amateur" is used to specify "a duly authorized person interested in radioelectric practice with a purely personal aim and without pecuniary interest;" (either direct monetary or other similar reward) and to differentiate it from commercial broadcasting, public safety (such as police and fire), or professional two-way radio services (such as maritime, aviation, taxis, etc.).
+Amateur radio, also known as ham radio, is the use of the radio spectrum for non-commercial communication, technical experimentation, self-training, recreation, radiosport, contesting, and emergency communications.
+In 1927 a radio amateur was defined as "a duly authorized person interested in radioelectric practice with a purely personal aim and without pecuniary interest," meaning without monetary or similar reward.
+The definition distinguished amateur activity from commercial broadcasting, public safety services, and professional two-way radio uses such as maritime, aviation, and taxi communication.

-The amateur radio service (amateur service and amateur-satellite service) is established by the International Telecommunication Union (ITU) through the Radio Regulations.
-National governments regulate technical and operational characteristics of transmissions and issue individual station licenses with a unique identifying call sign, which must be used in all transmissions.
-Amateur operators must hold an amateur radio license which is obtained by passing a government test demonstrating adequate technical radio knowledge and legal knowledge of the host government's radio regulations.
+The amateur radio service (amateur service and amateur-satellite service) is established by the International Telecommunication Union (ITU) through its Radio Regulations.
+National governments set technical and operational rules for transmissions and issue individual station licences with unique call signs.
+Call signs must be used in transmissions, at least every ten minutes and at the end.
+Amateur radio operators must hold an amateur radio licence, granted after an examination that tests knowledge of radio theory, electronics, and national regulations.

-Radio amateurs are limited to a small set of frequency bands, the amateur radio bands, allocated throughout the radio spectrum, but within these bands are allowed to transmit on any frequency using a variety of voice, text, image, and data communications modes.
-This enables communication across a city, region, country, continent, the world, or even into space.
-In many countries, amateur radio operators may also send, receive, or relay radio communications between computers or transceivers connected to secure virtual private networks on the Internet.
+Operators are authorised to transmit on frequency ranges allocated internationally as the amateur radio bands.
+Within these bands they may use any frequency, though some are restricted to particular modes of voice, text, image, or data communications.
+This allows communication locally, nationally, worldwide, and even with stations in space.
+In many countries, operators may also exchange radio communications between computers or transceivers connected through virtual private networks on the Internet.

-Amateur radio is officially represented and coordinated by the International Amateur Radio Union (IARU), which is organized in three regions and has as its members the national amateur radio societies which exist in most countries.
-According to an estimate made in 2011 by the American Radio Relay League, two million people throughout the world are regularly involved with amateur radio.
-About 830,000 amateur radio stations are located in IARU Region 2 (the Americas) followed by IARU Region 3 (South and East Asia and the Pacific Ocean) with about 750,000 stations.
-A significantly smaller number, about 400,000, are located in IARU Region 1 (Europe, Middle East, CIS, Africa).
+Amateur radio is represented by the International Amateur Radio Union (IARU), which has three regions and includes national amateur radio societies in most countries.
+In 2011 the American Radio Relay League (the U.S. national society) estimated that about 2 million people worldwide were active in amateur radio.
+About 830,000 amateur radio stations are in Region 2 (the Americas), about 750,000 in Region 3 (South and East Asia and the Pacific), and about 400,000 in Region 1 (Europe, the Middle East, the CIS and Africa).

 History

-The origins of amateur radio can be traced to the late 19th century, but amateur radio as practiced today began in the early 20th century.
+The origins of amateur radio can be traced to the late 19th century, but amateur radio as practised today began in the early 20th century.
 The First Annual Official Wireless Blue Book of the Wireless Association of America, produced in 1909, contains a list of amateur radio stations.
 This radio callbook lists wireless telegraph stations in Canada and the United States, including 89 amateur radio stations.
 As with radio in general, amateur radio was associated with various amateur experimenters and hobbyists.
 Amateur radio enthusiasts have significantly contributed to science, engineering, industry, and social services.
-Research by amateur operators has founded new industries, built economies, empowered nations, and saved lives in times of emergency.
+Research by amateur operators has founded new industries, like experimentation with quartz piezoelectric resonators from 1924 until about 1934 built economies, empowered nations, and saved lives in times of emergency.
 Ham radio can also be used in the classroom to teach English, map skills, geography, math, science, and computer skills.